 I did lots of things in 2012 and the 2013 schedule is crammed with new stuff.
 Here’s the last gasp before the apocalypse!

 Ever get that thing where your finances don’t reflect how busy you are?
 Like somehow the money doesn’t seem to justify working your eyes to the bone?
 Yeah me too.
 Story of the independent professional in the 21st Century huh?
 It’s a good thing I love what I’m doing, for the most part.
-Here’s what ►►
+Here’s ►►

 Dashkin was in “development hell” for almost a year.
 My own excitement and confidence in the game were dissipating.
 Sean couldn’t even look at it without feeling sick because it had grown larger and messier, far beyond what it was originally designed for, with many new features tacked on.
 The .fla was unstable, slow and ►►